 COVID-19 Planning Teams

-There was much to consider when making plans for the Fall 2020 semester.
+There was much to consider when making plans for the 2020-2021 school year.
 Wake Forest created a number of planning groups to assist in the information gathering and recommendation process.
 Those teams offered their insight to the Steering Committee, a group of senior administrators responsible for the University’s COVID-19 response and decision-making.

 This group of leaders has been responsible for upholding the guiding principles of the University and its COVID-19 response, focusing on making the best decisions for Wake Forest moving forward.